Richard Seaman: Personal life

-Seaman had a difficult relationship with his mother Lillian, who did not support his decision to drive for a "foreign" team, associated with Nazism.
-Seaman fell out of love with his home Pull Court following his inability to find local staff to service a planned party involving Seaman's Grand Prix compatriots; Prince Bira was to be invited.
+Seaman had a difficult relationship with his mother Lillian, who did not support his decision to drive for a "foreign" team, especially one influenced by the Nazi Party.
+Seaman fell out of love with his home, Pull Court, following his inability to find local staff to service a planned party involving Seaman's Grand Prix compatriots; Prince Bira was to be invited.

-Seaman divided most of his time between Worcestershire and London, also spending a large amount of money on travel, he often enjoyed Waterskiing.
+Seaman divided most of his time between Worcestershire and London; spending a large amount of money on travel, he often enjoyed waterskiing.

-As a wealthy aristocrat Seaman got on well with his fellow Mercedes Grand Prix teammates Manfred Von Brauchitsch and Rudolf Caracciola who were from wealthy German families.
+As a wealthy aristocrat Seaman got along well with his fellow Mercedes Grand Prix teammates Manfred von Brauchitsch and Rudolf Caracciola, who were from wealthy German families.

-In December 1938 he married Erica Popp, the daughter of the director of BMW, again against his mother's wishes.
+In December 1938, Seaman married Erica Popp, the daughter of the director of BMW, again against his mother's wishes.
 Seaman was 25 and Popp was 18.
 His new father in law bought the couple a home in Bavaria as a wedding present.

 Following Seaman's death, Popp spent the Second World War in the UK and the U.S. In 1940 she was engaged to fellow Grand Prix driver Reggie Tongue but the couple never married.
 She married twice again, and died in Sarasota, Florida in February 1990 at the age of 69.
 She wore her engagement ring bought by Seaman for the rest of her life.

-Lillian Seaman mourned her son for the rest of her life, she made attempts to sell Pull Court, but died of heart failure in London in 1948.

 Legacy

-Seaman's career has been cited as an inspiration for future Mercedes Grand Prix drivers Stirling Moss and Lewis Hamilton, he is often viewed along with Henry Segrave as one of Britain's greatest pre-war Grand Prix Drivers.
-Pull Court is now Bredon School, catering for children of all abilities and especially those with learning disabilities.
-Mythology surrounds Seaman's association with the house.
-Some believe that Seaman's Mercedes Grand Prix cars are buried in the estate, others believe that his mother, Lillian Seaman, left the lights at Pull Court on during the Second World War to guide German bombers, although both these rumours are doubtful.
+Seaman is often viewed along with Henry Segrave as one of Britain's greatest pre-war Grand Prix drivers.
+Mythology surrounds Seaman's association with Pull Court.
+One rumor holds that Seaman's Mercedes Grand Prix cars are buried in the estate; another holds that his mother, Lillian Seaman, left the lights at Pull Court on during the Second World War to guide German bombers.

-In his autobiography Mercedes teammate Hermann Lang descried Seaman as "kind-hearted, cool and fair as a sportsman, just as I has always pictured Englishmen to be".
+In his autobiography, Mercedes teammate Hermann Lang described Seaman as "kind-hearted, cool and fair as a sportsman, just as I has always pictured Englishmen to be."

-Seaman's legacy has been tarnished with accusations of Nazism, indeed he was privately complimentary of Hitler and controversially gave a Nazi salute following his victory at the 1938 German Grand Prix.
-Moreover, the largest wreath at his funeral was sent by Hitler, against the wishes of his family.